- Study at Deakin

 I found the US Study Tour to be a wonderful way to be introduced into the world of marketing.
 The variety of companies which we visited opened my eyes to the importance of marketing within organisations.
 I especially enjoyed the visits to the high tech companies of Google and Microsoft.
 The differences in corporate culture and the focus on innovation was refreshing.
 Having had no background in Marketing, I found the program a great way to get up to speed and to complement marketing theory, all whilst visiting new cities, world famous universities and making new friends.

 Deakin University's 2012 USA Study Tour provided an exciting, inspirational, unique and practical appreciation of the marketing strategies used by some of the world's most prominent organizations.
 Boardroom meetings were well-coordinated for the tour group in New York, Chicago and Los Angeles to meet with corporate marketing professionals at the head offices of Google, Microsoft Advertising, Hermes, Yankees Stadium and Disney Studios, just to name a few.
-The university lectures held at UCLA and the University of Columbia, regular teamwork sessions with the tour group, dinners with marketing academics and insightful coaching from the DGSB marketing professors made this study tour an amazing experience which I would recommend for anyone aspiring to add exceptional value to their overall business knowledge.
+The university classes held at UCLA and the University of Columbia, regular teamwork sessions with the tour group, dinners with marketing academics and insightful coaching from the DGSB marketing professors made this study tour an amazing experience which I would recommend for anyone aspiring to add exceptional value to their overall business knowledge.

 Melina Hayashi, Test Analyst, Victorian Electoral Commission